wowthemesnet/mundana-theme-jekyll/_posts/2020-02-15-my-first-sunset-in-germany.md

 ## New year, new adventures, new challenges

-So, this year started with a lot of firsts for me : Relocating to a different city and living abroad,Living on my own and visitng Germany.
+So, this year started with a lot of firsts for me : Relocating to a different city and living abroad, Living on my own and visitng Germany.
 I wanted a change of places and faces and it happened that I got accepted in a program in Munich for building digital products -> Digital Product School. and since I was on a break after the last startup that I worked for discontinued the product we were working on for business decisions, I wanted to explore more before going for another career decision.
-After gaining much experience in the work place from my former team and also realizing  what I might enjoy working on, because I was torn apart between different disciplines of Software Engineering after graduation that overlapped with some of my interests and experiences but couldn't decide easily back then. and as I didn't want to apply for new full-time jobs yet, I decided to go for the Digital Product School in Munich and explore a little bit their startup ecosystem and tech scene there. and here I am in Munich with new plans and goals for this upcoming 3 months.
+After gaining much experience in the work place from my former team and also realizing a little bit what I might enjoy for a career path for the current period and since I didn't want to apply for new full-time jobs yet, I decided to go for the Digital Product School in Munich and explore Germany's startup ecosystem and tech scene. and here I am in Munich with new plans and goals for this upcoming 3 months.

 Moving to Germany, I had some stuff in plan on a personal level and also career wise. the most prominant were :